tokareff/api/docs_eng/authorization.md

 ### Obtaining access and refresh tokens

-After obtaining the `authorization_code`, the application needs to send a server-server POST request to`https://hh.ru/oauth/token` to change the `authorization_code` obtained for an `access_token`.
+After obtaining the `authorization_code`, the application needs to send a server-server request `POST https://hh.ru/oauth/token` to change the `authorization_code` obtained for an `access_token`.

 The request should contain the following information: